franblas/eegChallenge/README.md

 ## Run the code
 Step 1 : Open the file main.py
-Step 2 : Check that mat_file point to the challenge data file
+Step 2 : Check that mat_file point to the challenge data file.
+Data can be found into the `data` folder, just unzip it (about 500Mb).
 Step 3 : Save and run the file :
 ```
 python main
 ```
 The process is quite slow, so be patient.
 If everything is okay, the result file show up as ```pred_res.txt``` next to the main.